Forms and Information for International Students

 Please do not complete these pages.
 The Evaluation on Student Progress and Final Evaluation on Student Progress (pages 6-7 of Form I-983) should not be completed at this time.
 These evaluations should be submitted after 12 and 24 months of your STEM OPT period respectively

 Student and Employer Official signatures are required in Sections 2, 4 and 6, as well as the Evaluations of Student Progress.
 These signatures must be signed in ink.
 NO electronic signatures will be accepted.

 If you need any assistance when completing Form I-983, please refer to these official instructions provided by the United States Department of Homeland Security:

-For more information or questions, please contact Kristi Syrdahl, Director of International Student Services, at 717-361-1594 or firstname.lastname@example.org.
+For more information or questions, please contact Kristi Syrdahl, Director of International Students and Scholars, at 717-361-1594 or firstname.lastname@example.org.